RGCustom/Joystick-Shield-RG-Custom/README.md

 5. 2.54mm Male PCB Single Row Straight Header Strip Connectors
 6. 1kOhm resistors for leds.

-Arduino IDE 1.6.6 (or above) library that adds a joystick to the list of HID devices an Arduino Leonardo or Arduino Micro (or any Arduino clone that is based on the ATmega32u4) can support.
+Arduino IDE 1.6.6 (or above) library that adds a joystick to the list of HID devices.
 This will not work with Arduino IDE 1.6.5 (or below).

 ## You will need to install 3 additional libraries:
 Info on how to install additional libraries can be found here. https://www.arduino.cc/en/Guide/libraries#toc4

-Libraries included as submodules.
+### Libraries included as submodules.

-### Arduino Joystick library ver 1.0
+Arduino Joystick library ver 1.0
-### LiquidCrystal_I2C
+LiquidCrystal_I2C
-### Adafruit_NeoPixel
+Adafruit_NeoPixel

 ### Link on PCB in OSH Park https://oshpark.com/shared_projects/YERseqpP